rafliputraa/clipboard-health-test-automation-framework/README.md

 ## <a id="installation"></a>Installation

+Execute this command on your terminal or CMD:

 ```bash
 git pull https://github.com/rafliputraa/clipboard-health-test-automation-framework.git
 ```

 ## <a id="usage"></a>Usage

-Execute command with the following values:
+Execute command with the following values on your terminal or CMD:
 *   Chrome
 ```bash
 mvn test -Dbrowser=chrome